beberlei/composer-monorepo-plugin/README.md

-# Fiddler - The Composer Monorepo Plugin
+# Composer Monorepo Plugin

     Note: this project is still experimental.
 Please provide feedback!

-Fiddler adds support for Monorepos when using Composer package manager.
+This plugin adds support for Monorepos when using Composer package manager.
 It introduces a maintainable approach to managing dependencies for multiple packages in a single repository, without losing the benefits of having explicit dependencies for each separate package.

-Repositories managed with Fiddler contain two kinds of packages:
+Repositories managed with this plugin contain two kinds of packages:

 1. Composer packages defined by a single global `composer.json` with all external dependencies at the root of the repository.
-2. Many Fiddler packages in sub-folders of the project, each with its own `monorepo.json`, a simplified `composer.json` file.
+2. Many monorepo packages in sub-folders of the project, each with its own `monorepo.json`, a simplified `composer.json` file.

-Dependencies in Fiddler can be either a third party Composer package that is listed in the ``composer.json`` or a Fiddler package contained in the project.
+Dependencies in monorepos can be either a third party Composer package that is listed in the ``composer.json`` or a monorepo package contained in the project.

-Fiddler's build step generates autoloaders with `vendor/autoload.php` files for each package with access to the explicitly specified dependencies only.
+This plugins build step generates autoloaders with `vendor/autoload.php` files for each package with access to the explicitly specified dependencies only.

-The following steps are performed by fiddler when building the autoloads:
+The following steps are performed by this plugin when building the autoloads:

 1. It detects `monorepo.json` files in subdirectories excluding `vendor/` and marks them as roots of packages.
 2. It then fetches all composer packages from the locally installed packages.
-3. Finally for each package with `monorepo.json` it generates a `vendor/autoload.php` file using all the dependencies defined in that package from either other Fiddler or Composer packages.
+3. Finally for each package with `monorepo.json` it generates a `vendor/autoload.php` file using all the dependencies defined in that package from either other monorepo packages or regular Composer packages.

-Fiddler draws inspiration from Google [Blaze/Bazel](http://bazel.io/) and Facebook [Buck](http://facebook.github.io/buck/) implementing a single monolithic repository for whole projects/company.
+This plugin draws inspiration from Google [Blaze/Bazel](http://bazel.io/) and Facebook [Buck](http://facebook.github.io/buck/) implementing a single monolithic repository for whole projects/company.
 It's the missing piece for the monolithic repository workflow using PHP and Composer.